satyamh1409/taskmanager/README.md

    git clone https://github.com/yourusername/task-management-app.git
    cd task-management-app

-#Navigate to the backend directory and install dependencies:
+# Navigate to the backend directory and install dependencies:
 cd backend
 npm install

-#Create the SQLite database:
+## Create the SQLite database:
 node createDatabase.js

-#Running the Application
+## Running the Application
--Backend
+### Backend
-node server.js
+- node server.js
-The server will start on http://localhost:5000.
+- The server will start on http://localhost:5000.

--Frontend
+### Frontend
-npm install -g http-server
+- npm install -g http-server
-http-server
+- http-server
-The server will start on http://localhost:8080.
+- The server will start on http://localhost:8080.

--Open your web browser and go to http://localhost:8080 to view the application.
+- Open your web browser and go to http://localhost:8080 to view the application.

-#API Endpoints
+## API Endpoints
--GET /api/tasks: Retrieve all tasks.
+- GET /api/tasks: Retrieve all tasks.
--POST /api/tasks: Create a new task.
+- POST /api/tasks: Create a new task.
--GET /api/tasks/:id: Retrieve a single task by its ID.
+- GET /api/tasks/:id: Retrieve a single task by its ID.
--PUT /api/tasks/:id: Update an existing task.
+- PUT /api/tasks/:id: Update an existing task.
--DELETE /api/tasks/:id: Delete a task.
+- DELETE /api/tasks/:id: Delete a task.

-#Future Improvements
+### Future Improvements
--Add user authentication to allow multiple users to manage their tasks.
+- Add user authentication to allow multiple users to manage their tasks.
--Implement filtering and searching functionality for tasks.
+- Implement filtering and searching functionality for tasks.
--Enhance the UI with more animations and interactive elements.
+- Enhance the UI with more animations and interactive elements.